quanghuy0497/Transformers4Vision/README.md

 		- The windowed and dilated attention are not flexible enough to learn task-specific representation
 		- The global attention is added to few pre-selected input locations to tackle the problem.
 	- **_Linear Projection for Global Attention_**:
-		- 2 separate sets [Qs, Ks, Vs] and [Qg, Kg, Vg] was used for sliding window and global attention, respectively
+		- 2 separate sets {Qs, Ks, Vs} and {Qg, Kg, Vg} was used for sliding window and global attention, respectively
 		- This provides flexibility to model the different types of attention patterns
 + **Code**: https://github.com/allenai/longformer